Code of conduct | Chauffeur or tour guide, driver and taxi driver

 - Clean car, minivan, coach or bus: Always keep your taxi or any vehicle you use for the guest clean and free of rubbish.

-- Suit & tie: it is understandable in Sri Lanka its not practical to have full suit and a tie, however always look neat and well groomed, and wear something pleasant and comfortable, and wear your shoes always.
+- Suit & tie or proper clothing: it is understandable in Sri Lanka its not practical to have full suit and a tie, however always look neat and well groomed, and wear something pleasant and comfortable, and wear your shoes always.